-- a.
+- 1. The member districts will utilize a referral document and informal review of information to determine need for special education evaluation and if so suspected areas of disability.
+(Utilizing forms through Sped Advantage) Districts should include any referral teams they have in place and identify them. - a.
 Referral A referral includes any written request, which brings a student to the attention of a school district administrator as a student who may be in need of special education.
-A referral made by a parent may be submitted verbally, but it must be documented in writing by the district - 1.
+A referral made by a parent may be submitted verbally, but it must be documented in writing by the district - 2.
 Parents will be included in information review to determine need for evaluation.
-If district determines no need for evaluation, Parental Prior Written Notice will be sent documenting district's decision. - 2.
-Based upon the skill areas affected, the eligibility guide, information obtained through the informal review and information from parents will be used to determine category(s) of disability to be considered during evaluation. - 3.
-Parents will be contacted to gain their input into the evaluation process and the areas to be assessed. - 4.
+If district determines no need for evaluation, Parental Prior Written Notice will be sent documenting district's decision. - 3.
+Based upon the skill areas affected, the eligibility guide, information obtained through the informal review and information from parents will be used to determine category(s) of disability to be considered during evaluation. - 4.
+Parents will be contacted to gain their input into the evaluation process and the areas to be assessed. - 5.
 Parental Prior Notice/Consent Form will be completed and sent to parents.
-(Located on DOE website and through Sped Advantage) - 5.
-Upon receipt of the signed Parental Prior Notice/Consent Form, the date that permission was received by the district will be documented on the form along with the date evaluation must be completed and eligibility must be determined. - 6.
-Upon receipt the district will complete evaluation plan form to ensure all evaluators are provided with consent information. - 7.
+(Located on DOE website and through Sped Advantage) - 6.
+Upon receipt of the signed Parental Prior Notice/Consent Form, the date that permission was received by the district will be documented on the form along with the date evaluation must be completed and eligibility must be determined. - 7.
+Upon receipt the district will complete evaluation plan form to ensure all evaluators are provided with consent information. - 8.
 In conjunction with CORE Educational Cooperative, the district, the will secure an evaluation team to conduct a comprehensive evaluation in all areas of suspected disability that matches with the types of evaluations checked on the Parental Prior Notice/Consent Form.
-In addition to completing evaluations that will help the team determine eligibility, they will also gather functional assessment data and developmental information about the child relating to progress in the general curriculum. - 8.
-Unless other timelines are agreed to, the evaluation will be completed within 25 school days of receipt of the signed Parental Prior Notice/Consent Form. - 9.
+In addition to completing evaluations that will help the team determine eligibility, they will also gather functional assessment data and developmental information about the child relating to progress in the general curriculum. - 9.
+Unless other timelines are agreed to, the evaluation will be completed within 25 school days of receipt of the signed Parental Prior Notice/Consent Form. - 10.
 Upon completion of all evaluations, the data will be analyzed and compiled into a written report(s).
-The report(s) will be disseminated to team members prior to the meeting (whenever possible), which will be held within 30 calendar days from the end of the allowable evaluation period. - The school district, evaluators and parents will decide upon a mutually agreeable meeting date.
-The district will mail to the parent a completed Meeting Notice (Located on DOE website and through Sped Advantage) informing them of the meeting date, time, place, persons invited to attend the meeting, and other required prior notice content information. - 11.
-At the meeting, the team will review the evaluation report(s), determine eligibility for special education and special education and related services, and, if appropriate, develop an IEP and then determine placement in the appropriate least restrictive environment. - 12.
+The report(s) will be disseminated to team members prior to the meeting (whenever possible), which will be held within 30 calendar days from the end of the allowable evaluation period. - 11.
+The school district, evaluators and parents will decide upon a mutually agreeable meeting date.
+The district will mail to the parent a completed Meeting Notice (Located on DOE website and through Sped Advantage) informing them of the meeting date, time, place, persons invited to attend the meeting, and other required prior notice content information. - 12.
+At the meeting, the team will review the evaluation report(s), determine eligibility for special education and special education and related services, and, if appropriate, develop an IEP and then determine placement in the appropriate least restrictive environment. - 13.
 The parent's consent, which is required for initial placement, will be obtained by the district prior to implementation of an IEP.
-(Located on DOE website and utilizing forms through Sped Advantage) - 13.
+(Located on DOE website and utilizing forms through Sped Advantage) - 14.
 After placement, the IEP team will meet on at least an annual basis to review progress and goals.